Forwardspace/SGE/docs/source/usage/qsg.rst

 This will load the model from ``filename`` and prepare it for rendering.

-StaticObject supports model loading through Assimp - therefore supporting most model file formats.
+:doc:`StaticObject <../classes/objects/staticobject>` supports model loading through Assimp - therefore supporting most model file formats.
 Ones tested by me are .obj and .fbx.

 If you don't want an object to render, set the renderObject flag to false.